nielskrijger/douane/README.md

 var douane = new Douane({

 	// Override default error message
     errorMessages: {
 		isString: 'Must be a string',
-		isArray: 'Must be an array
+		isArray: 'Must be an array'
 	},

 	// Change error format